TheodoroCardoso/home-service-robot/README.md

 Later it has to navigate to destination pose and drops off the virtual marker.

 ## Packages
-"home_service_robot" project consists of several custom built along with pre-existing packages from ROS community.
+Home Service Robot project consists of several custom built along with pre-existing packages from ROS community.

-Localization is achieved using AMCL algorithm.
+Localization is achieved using AMCL algorithm, which is a probabilistic localization system for a robot moving in 2D.
+It implements the adaptive (or KLD-sampling) Monte Carlo localization approach using a particle filter to track the pose of a robot against a known map.

 Environment Mapping is done by 'gmapping' package.
+This package provides laser-based SLAM (Simultaneous Localization and Mapping), as a ROS node called slam_gmapping.
+Using slam_gmapping, it is possible create a 2-D occupancy grid map (like a building floorplan) from laser and pose data collected by a mobile robot.

-To achieve Robot Navigation, 'Dijkstra's algorithm' (a variant of the Uniform Cost Search algorithm) is used.
-Which results in, ROS navigation stack creates a path for the robot while avoiding obstacles on its path.
+ROS navigation stack creates a route for the robot while avoiding obstacles on its path.
+It takes in information from odometry, sensor streams, and a goal pose and outputs safe velocity commands that are sent to a mobile base.
+'Dijkstra's algorithm' (a variant of the Uniform Cost Search algorithm) is used to compute the trajectory through an obstacle-free path.

 'pick_objects' node - Here multiple destinations will be provided to robot.

 'add_marker' node - Subscribes to the destinations topic published by previous nodes and takes care of visualization of marker.

-The Gazebo world design intends to replicate the **WorldSkills Mobile Robotics** next challange in a simplified version.
-For more information please take a look on a brief competition overview at the end.

 ## How to Launch the simulation?